italia/public-opendata-sources/README.md

 Harvesting sources:

 * the name should following this rule:
-  * "Catalogo open data " followed by the name of organization (also the acronym if present)
+  * "Catalogo open data " followed by its own name, if present, or the name of organization (also the acronym if present)
+  * "Catalogo federato " followed by the name of organization (also the acronym if present)
+  * "Geoportale " followed by the name of organization (also the acronym if present)
+* if source is not harvestable by CKAN-IT, use `#` for the url field

 ## How to import resources in CKAN-IT